-This is not applicable to students who are U.S. citizens or permanent U.S. residents.
+This section is not applicable to students who are U.S. citizens or permanent U.S. residents.

-- More information about tax treaties can be found on the IRS website.
+- Information about tax treaties can be found on the IRS website.
 Refer to the purpose column in Table 2 to determine if your country has any sort of exemption for scholarships and fellowships.

 - Our grant/research stipends are processed separately from payroll checks and financial aid scholarships, and if you have filed a W8-BEN with another department on campus (such as financial aid), Accounts Payable may not necessarily have that information.